 What a few days it’s been, and what a way to end.
 Thank you to each of you who have taken time out of your busy days to join us and learn more about key initiatives and perspectives that are shaping our industry.

 Our industry and the world have had a tough 18 months, but from challenges come new ideas and more innovation so we can collectively level up.
 ATPCO is humbled to have had you join us these last couple of days.

 The game is not over when the conference ends.
 ATPCO is your player two, your partner in reaching your goals, and we look forward to continuing the conversation soon.

 Chief Strategy Officer, ATPCO

 For over 25 years, Tom has been working to develop products that enhance the travel industry.
 Throughout his career, he has gained insight and provided leadership through his various roles at airlines and global distribution systems, and with ATPCO since 1996.
 In his current role, Tom leads the Strategy organization and is responsible for creating the long-term vision for ATPCO and exploring new business ventures.
-His focus is on industry standards and effective ecosystem governance, incubation of new concepts like dynamic pricing and tax automation, as well as overseeing R&D and Bridge Labs.
+His focus is on industry standards and effective ecosystem governance, as well as driving forward concepts like dynamic pricing and tax automation.
 Tom has built a reputation for being a thought leader and implementer of industry solutions in the distribution space.